Skip to article content

 The Advection-Diffusion Equation

-We consider the steady-state advection-diffusion equation for a scalar quantity uu, in this case in m3^{-3}:
+We consider the steady-state form for a scalar quantity uu (m3^{-3}):

 (wu)(Du)=fin Ω\nabla \cdot (\mathbf{w} u) - \nabla \cdot (D \nabla u) = f \quad \text{in } \Omega